Siege of Córdoba (1146): Aftermath

-Although Ibn Ghaniya declared himself a vassal of Alfonso VII, he ceased to be so after a while and returned to being loyal to his dynasty, the Almoravids.
+Although ibn Ghaniya had declared himself a vassal of Alfonso, he returned his allegiance to the Almoravids shortly thereafter.
 The Almohads took Niebla, Mértola, Silves and the Algarve in what remained of 1146.
 The Almoravid Empire collapsed and fell into the hands of the Almohads in 1147, although they would still have to conquer other Taifas, including the Taifa of Murcia and the Taifa of Valencia which fell in 1172.